open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 **[4]:** If the span describes an operation on a batch of messages.

+**[5]:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.consumer.group.name` is applicable and what it means in the context of that system.

-**[5]:** If value is `true`.
+**[6]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[6]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
+**[7]:** Destination name SHOULD uniquely identify a specific queue, topic or other entity within the broker.
 If the broker doesn't have such notion, the destination name SHOULD uniquely identify the broker.

-**[7]:** If span describes operation on a single message or if the value applies to all messages in the batch.
+**[8]:** If span describes operation on a single message or if the value applies to all messages in the batch.

+**[9]:** Semantic conventions for individual messaging systems SHOULD document whether `messaging.destination.subscription.name` is applicable and what it means in the context of that system.

-**[8]:** Destination names could be constructed from templates.
+**[10]:** Destination names could be constructed from templates.
 An example would be a destination name involving a user name or product id.
 Although the destination name in this case is of high cardinality, the underlying template is of low cardinality and can be effectively used for grouping and aggregation.

-**[9]:** If available.
+**[11]:** If available.
 Instrumentations MUST NOT use `messaging.destination.name` as template unless low-cardinality of destination name is guaranteed.

-**[10]:** If value is `true`.
+**[12]:** If value is `true`.
 When missing, the value is assumed to be `false`.

-**[11]:** If a custom value is used, it MUST be of low cardinality.
+**[13]:** If a custom value is used, it MUST be of low cardinality.

-**[12]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.
+**[14]:** Server domain name of the broker if available without reverse DNS lookup; otherwise, IP address or Unix domain socket name.

-**[13]:** This can refer to both the compressed or uncompressed body size.
+**[15]:** This can refer to both the compressed or uncompressed body size.
 If both sizes are known, the uncompressed body size should be used.

-**[14]:** This can refer to both the compressed or uncompressed size.
+**[16]:** This can refer to both the compressed or uncompressed size.
 If both sizes are known, the uncompressed size should be used.

-**[15]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
+**[17]:** Semantic conventions for individual messaging systems SHOULD document whether `network.peer.*` attributes are applicable.
 Network peer address and port are important when the application interacts with individual intermediary nodes directly, If a messaging operation involved multiple network calls (for example retries), the address of the last contacted node SHOULD be used.

-**[16]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.
+**[18]:** When observed from the client side, and when communicating through an intermediary, `server.port` SHOULD represent the server port behind any intermediaries, for example proxies, if it's available.